Le Val Lund Lecture & Symposium

 The event will take place on May 1, 2026, on USC’s University Park Campus.
 We

-strongly encourage doctoral, master's, and undergraduate students from ASCE
+strongly encouraged doctoral, master's, and undergraduate students from ASCE

 chapters across the region to submit abstracts for oral or poster presentations.
 In